 - Species: S. frontalis

-The beautiful Atlantic Spotted Dolphin typically lives the warm and tropical waters along the continental shelf of the Atlantic Ocean.
+First of all, the beautiful Atlantic Spotted Dolphin has a highly specific and particular habitat.
+That’s because it typically only lives the warm and tropical waters along the continental shelf of the Atlantic Ocean.

-Furthermore, it primarily inhabits a zone ranging in depth from 65-820 ft (20-250 m), and can occasionally visit deeper waters.
+Furthermore, it primarily inhabits a zone ranging in depth from 65-820 ft (20-250 m).
+But, it can and occasionally does visit significantly deeper waters.
 This occurs if the scarcity of prey necessitates it.